 “A pulse oximeter is a medical device that measures the oxygen content in the blood,” says Tsuang.
 “It’s an indicator of how much oxygen from the air we’re breathing into our lungs gets into the blood.”
 Clipped onto a fingertip, the device displays both oxygen saturation, as a percentage of red blood cells carrying oxygen, and your pulse rate.
 The normal range for oxygen saturation is 95–100 percent.
 Tsuang typically prescribes them for home use in patients with preexisting lung conditions or those who require supplemental oxygen.
-Because COVID-19 and pneumonia related to the infection can cause low oxygen, it’s not surprising that it’s nearly impossible to find an in-stock pulse oximeter online or at your local pharmacy.
+Because COVID-19 and pneumonia related to the infection can cause low oxygen, oxygen monitoring is critical in more severe cases.

 As for buying your own pulse oximeter, Tsuang recommends first asking your doctor if that makes sense for you.
 If so, your doctor may be able to prescribe a medical-grade pulse oximeter that’s more accurate than the typical options.
 Haddad explains that the devices sold in drugstores and online are not labeled for medical use, and are instead meant for athletic training (like climbers at high-altitude) or relaxation and meditation practices.
 “The home devices are pretty good at distinguishing when the blood oxygen oxygen levels are in the normal range,” she says.
 “Where they lose their accuracy is when the oxygen saturation levels fall below the normal range.”
 So while an at-home device can confirm normal oxygen levels in healthy people, they’re less useful in helping doctors make treatment decisions for those with low oxygen.